 On the other hand, the joy we have in living "under the heavens" rather than merely "under the sun" spreads into, transforms, and comes to expression in all we are, think, say, and do.
 The joy we know is grounded in the hope we cling to because of the resurrection of Jesus Christ.
-And that hope and joy, become visible in every aspect of our lives, and can cause others to wonder and even inquire about what makes us different from other people (1 Pet.
+And that hope and joy become visible in every aspect of our lives, and can cause others to wonder and even inquire about what makes us different from other people (1 Pet.
 3.15).

 Our joyous new song is both a personal testimony and a communal experience.
-Each believer knows the joy of the Lord, face to face with the Lord of glory, because of the gift of salvation we have graciously received.
+Each believer knows the joy of the Lord, radiant in Jesus' face, because of the gift of salvation we have graciously received.
 At the same time, the joy we know in our salvation is a shared joy.
-We have many brothers and sisters and fellow citizens who experience as we do the joy of salvation, and who strengthen that joy in us through their own witness and testimony.
+We have many brothers and sisters and fellow citizens who experience as we do the joy of salvation, and who strengthen that joy in us by their own witness and testimony.